-UPDATED for 2018-19 Season
+UPDATED for 2019-20 Season

-Off Koh Chang’s north west and west coast, as well as in Salak Phet bay in the south, there are clusters of tiny uninhabited islands, great for visiting in a kayak.
+Off Koh Chang’s north west and west coast, as well as in Salak Phet bay in the south, there are other clusters of tiny uninhabited islands, great for visiting in a kayak.

 As to how many islands make up the Koh Chang Islands, 52 to 54 is the figure that the various surveys settle on, with other scattered rocks and pinnacles, such as the dive sites at Hin Rap and Hin Luk Bat, not included in that total.
 43 of this figure are given Marine Park designation, principally all those around Koh Chang, Koh Wai and Koh Rang, with the islands off Koh Mak and Koh Kood not falling into that classification.

 It’s the centre of the Marine Park with tiny offshore islands all around, coral reefs, a rangers’ station, bungalows and camping.
-It does cost 200bt to visit, so remember to always add this to your day trip prices.
+It costs 200bt to snorkel there, 400bt to dive, so remember to always add this to your day trip prices.

-A tiny island off the south east corner of Koh Chang which can be reached by boat trips or by kayaking past Long Beach in Salak Phet Bay.
-It has just one resort which is currently closed.
+A tiny island off the south east corner of Koh Chang, Koh Ngam can be reached by boat trips or by kayaking past Long Beach in Salak Phet Bay.

-A complete round up of all the tiny islands and rocks visible from Koh Chang, whether near Klong Son, off Kai Bae Beach or in Salak Phet bay.
+Head here for a complete round up of all the tiny islands and rocks visible from Koh Chang, whether near Klong Son, off Kai Bae Beach or in Salak Phet bay.

 Most can be visited on day trips or boat tours or by kayaking.
 Details too on the uninhabited islands further out to sea.